 Romy worked at Herbin Acupuncture and Wellness on 4th Ave, San Diego for five years.
-Then, Romy offered her unique massage treatments at Soulstice Integral Wellness Center on 5th Ave, San Diego.
-Now, she works independently at her 6th Ave location and she continues to teach all her classes privately.
+Now, Romy offers her unique massage treatments at Soulstice Integral Wellness Center on 5th Ave, San Diego.
+She continues to teach all her classes privately.

 “Healing may not be so much about getting better, as about letting go of everything that isn’t you – all of the expectations, all of the beliefs – and becoming who you are.”

 – Rachel Naomi Remen

 1 a : to make sound or whole.

 2a : to cause (an undesirable condition) to be overcome: Mend

 3 : to restore to original purity or integrity.
 Intransitive verb: to return to sound state

 1a : the condition of being sound in body, mind, or spirit; esp: freedom from physical disease or pain